BernyMP/BernyMP/README.md

 - 👋 Hi, I’m @BernyMP
-- 👀 I’m interested in Software Engineering, Gym, Brazilian Jiu Jitsu and Anime
+- 👀 I’m interested in Software Engineering, Working out, Brazilian Jiu Jitsu and Anime
 - 🧑🏻‍💻 Currently working with .NET, and using React/Astro/Tailwind for my personal web development business (Internet Odds.io)
 - 😁 I’m looking to collaborate on with any cool individuals!
 - 📲 Feel free to follow me as @bernklov on twitter and @bernymperalta on instagram